jacobemcken/jacobemcken.github.io/_posts/2004-07-24-debian-sarge-on-ibm-x40-howto-part-4-wireless.md

 *   <a href="http://sourceforge.net/projects/ipw2200/">Source code for the driver</a> downloadable from SourceForge
 *   <a href="http://ipw2200.sourceforge.net/firmware.php">Firmware for the wireless card</a> downloadable from the projects website

-To compile the source code you also need the packages gcc and make.
+To compile the source code you also need the packages `gcc` and `make`.
 For a more detailed howto consult the project website.

 Now compile the source code: